Royals vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- The previous 10 Royals games have not had a runline set by bookmakers.
+- The Royals' previous 10 matchups have not had a runline posted by bookmakers.

 Royals Betting Records & Stats

-- The moneyline set for this matchup implies the Royals have a 44.4% chance of walking away with the win.
+- The moneyline set for this matchup implies the Royals have a 37.7% chance of coming away with a victory in the contest.

-- Kansas City and its opponents have gone over the total this season in 57 of its 120 opportunities.
+- Kansas City and its opponents have hit the over in 58 of its 121 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!